aeewhite/Recd-CLI/readme.md

 # Rec'd-CLI

-`rec'd-cli` is a command line utility written in node.js for recording mp3 streams to disk.
+`recd-cli` is a command line utility written in node.js for recording mp3 streams to disk.
 The name comes from another project [Rec'd](https://github.com/aeewhite/Recd), which is basically a GUI for the same purpose.

 ## Installation